stajichlab/PopGenomics_Clusitaniae/README.md

+# C. lusitaniae PopGenomics

+This was built from https://github.com/stajichlab/PopGenomics_template

+Some additional customization applied to reflect the multiple sub-sets of the dataset we are exploring.

+To do this several populations are defined in population_sets.yaml

 # PopGenomics template
 Template for Population Genomics variant calling in simple BASH + Slurm environment.
 Best use is to fork this as a template.